oban-bg/oban/guides/testing/testing.md

 end
 ```

-Either way, using `use Oban.Testing` requires the `repo` option because it's injected into many of
+Whichever way you choose, using `use Oban.Testing` requires the `repo` option because
-the generated helpers.
+ it's injected into many of the generated helpers.

 If you are using isolation with namespaces through PostgreSQL schemas (Ecto
 "prefixes"), you can also specify this prefix when using `Oban.Testing`: